ArielCoinOrg/arielcoin/doc/bitcoin-conf.md

 ## Configuration File Path

 The configuration file is not automatically created; you can create it using your favorite text editor.
-By default, the configuration file name is `ariel.conf` and it is located in the Qtum data directory, but both the Qtum data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.
+By default, the configuration file name is `ariel.conf` and it is located in the Ariel data directory, but both the Ariel data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.

 The `includeconf=<file>` option in the `ariel.conf` file can be used to include additional configuration files.